 It’s still REALLY important to post pictures regularly and it’s just as important to engage and comment on people’s posts.

-The good news is that because you’ll suddenly start getting more followers and people commenting, it will automatically make you want to get on the system, upload more posts and comment on others.
+The good news is that because you’ll suddenly start getting more followers and people commenting, it should hopefully make you want to get on the system, upload more posts and comment on others.

 And there’s nothing like sincere human interaction is there?
 Remember – if you’re not following others or engaging with them, then you’re not exactly being sociable now are you?